nilsostertag/ExperimentalEMG/README.md

 # ExperimentalEMG
-Exploratory application fields of GRV EMG sensors for an interactive human-computer interface
+Exploratory application fields of GRV-EMG sensors for an interactive human-computer interface

 ## Contents
 - Overall goals of the project